 Our award-winning undergraduate Interior Design Program has been teaching the principals of sustainable design for over 15 years and our graduate Sustainable Design Program was one of the first of its kind in the U.S. Students who complete these two programs are uniquely qualified to serve as leaders in the design industry and the rapidly evolving global economy, which needs designers with expertise in the design of sustainable interior environments.

-The 4+1 Bachelor of Landscape Architecture and M.S. in Geospatial Technology for Geodesign is intended for landscape architecture students interested in leveraging advanced geospatial technologies and sustainable design practices in the pursuit of innovative solutions to urban design and urban planning problems.
+The 4+1 Bachelor of Landscape Architecture and MS in Urban Analytics and Geodesign is intended for landscape architecture students interested in leveraging advanced geospatial technologies and sustainable design practices in the pursuit of innovative solutions to urban design and urban planning problems.
 In a hands-on, team-based, learning environment, students gain skills necessary to address complex “real-world” design problems with geospatial visualization and analysis tools.
-Students pursuing the combined Bachelor of Architecture and M.S.
-Geospatial Technology for Geodesign reduce the total graduate credits from 36 to 27 credits in an additional year of full-time study.
+Students pursuing the combined Bachelor of Architecture and MS in Urban Analytics and Geodesign reduce the total graduate credits from 36 to 27 credits in an additional year of full-time study.

 This is a unique full-time, accelerated option for students with a passion for both sustainable design and construction practices.
 Rather than completing both graduate curricula separately and obtaining the degrees independently, this option allows students to better capitalize on the synergies between the two disciplines and increase their competitive edge while reducing tuition cost and time.
 This 1+1 degree option provides a means for students to fully explore both disciplines in as little as two years resulting in the award of both degrees.
 The total number of credits required to earn both degrees is reduced from 70 to 61.